Distance: 61 miles out and back

 Don’t expect something on the level of Bodie, CA. There’s not much to Golden.
 It’s only a sweet little church, two or three other unprepossessing shacks closed to visitors, and a few historical placards.
 Still, it was interesting enough that I drove back on a later date to show it to my wife.
 The church is still used for weddings and such.
 I was lucky enough to arrive when a family was decorating the church for an approaching wedding, and I’m sure that added to my fondness for the place.

-The return ride is easy.
-Wolf Creek/Lower Graves is still up and down, but it’s downstream in this direction so the bulk of the elevation change is down and the road becomes a nice roller coaster in several places.
+The return ride is easier, a little.
+Wolf Creek/Lower Graves is downstream in this direction, but as I said I didn’t notice much difference.
 From the Rogue River bridge back to your car is upstream but imperceptibly so—you’ll do no significant work.

 Shortening the route: There is no best leg of this ride.
 The leg to the bridge is dramatic rocky canyon; the leg to Wolf Creek is pretty woods and serpentining road contour; the leg to Golden is easy, sun-struck woods.
 Pick a favorite.
-For me it’s the Wolf Creek leg, hands down.
+For me it’s the Graves Creek/Wolf Creek leg, hands down, and the best part of that is the Graves Creek leg.
 But that’s me.

 Adding miles: The miles from Merlin to our start at Indian Mary County Park are very pleasant, domesticated Rogue Valley riding.
 Bear Camp Rd. (which takes off to the L shortly after our ride begins) to the ocean is a famous bucket-list epic (long, remote, rough, lots of climbing, lots of gravel sections) and only to be undertaken by the adventuresome and well-prepared.
 Wikipedia, in its article on Bear Camp Rd., lists names of people who have died on it.